Institution profiling / Regional ISP

 QDE

 QDE is a dormant autonomous system holder for AS210429, publicly listed in PeeringDB and operating a minimal website, but with no active BGP announcements, peering relationships, or commercial services.
-The entity exists primarily as a registry entry, representing a potential but currently inactive routing participant that could change its operational posture without warning.
+The entity exists primarily as a registry entry, representing a potential but currently inactive routing entity that could change its operational posture without warning.

 Why It Matters